-As summer approaches, nice weather and sunny skies beckon us to the water.
-A fun way to explore cities – large and small – is by taking in the sites on a riverboat.
-Harkening back to the days when people and supplies traveled America’s rivers by paddleboat, there’s something special about taking a riverboat cruise.
+As summer approaches, nice weather, and sunny skies beckon us to the water.
+A fun way to explore large and small cities is by taking in the sites on a riverboat.
+Harkening back to when people and supplies traveled America’s rivers by paddleboat, there’s something special about a riverboat cruise.

 Do you love sightseeing tours?
 Maybe you are looking for a special occasion lunch or dinner cruise?
-Does a moonlit tour for two tickles your fancy?
+Does a moonlit tour for two tickle your fancy?
 How about a paddleboat excursion?

 Dutch Apple Cruises and Tours – Albany NY

-The last 45 minutes offers you a chance to relax and enjoy the views.
+The last 45 minutes allow you to relax and enjoy the views.
 Keep an eye out for bald eagles and other wildlife along the way.
 Dutch Apple also offers sunset cruises.

 Edelweiss Cruises and Boat Tours – Milwaukee WI

-With Edelweiss I and II, you get two water treats on one tour.
+You get two water treats on one tour with Edelweiss I and II.
 In Milwaukee, take in the classic architecture and public art that downtown Milwaukee prides itself on.
 Then, head to Lake Michigan, where you’ll see the city’s skyline, including the sailboat-shaped Milwaukee Art Museum.

-Pass the harbor with boats docked, as well as watching boats on the Great Lake.
+Pass the harbor with boats docked and watch boats on the Great Lake.
 Edelweiss Cruises has five boats for public and private tours, including pontoon cruises and private receptions.

 Riverboats at the Gateway Arch – St. Louis MO